assetswap/doc-meme/getting-started/adding-funds.md

 ## Your MEME AI Wallet

-When you create an account, we automatically generate a Solana wallet for you.
-This wallet is:
-- **Secure**: Only you have access via your recovery phrase
-- **Non-custodial**: We don't control your funds
-- **Integrated**: Works seamlessly with MEME AI features
+When you create an account, we automatically create a digital wallet for you on the Solana blockchain (think of it as your personal crypto bank account).
+This wallet has three important features.
+First, it's secure - only you can access it using your recovery phrase (a special set of words that acts like a master password).
+Second, it's non-custodial, which means we don't control your money - you do, just like cash in your physical wallet.
+Third, it's integrated with all MEME AI features so everything works smoothly together.

 ## How to Add Funds